Ambarvale

 Ambarvale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ambarvale's dwelling structure, as per the latest Census, was 86.4% houses and 13.6% other dwellings.
-In comparison, Sydney metro had 78.5% houses and 21.5% other dwellings.
+As of the latest Census, Ambarvale's dwelling structures comprised 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Ambarvale stood at 22.3%, with mortgaged dwellings at 33.2% and rented ones at 44.5%.
-The median monthly mortgage repayment was $1,802, below Sydney metro's average of $2,100.
-Median weekly rent in Ambarvale was $350, compared to Sydney metro's $380.
-Nationally, Ambarvale's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,802, lower than Sydney metro's average of $2,427.
+Median weekly rent in Ambarvale was recorded at $350, compared to Sydney metro's $470.
+Nationally, Ambarvale's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing